 Despite being more known for affordable shared hosting and domain registrations, GoDaddy offers strong VPS services and options to customers.
 Having tested all the hosting plans we can get our hands on, we have no problem recommending the company to entry-level VPS consumers.

 Infrastructure improvements and stellar support teams show GoDaddy on the rise, but business-oriented sites might want to invest in a more specialized hosting provider to achieve higher uptime, faster performance, and more luxurious managed services.
 When shopping for a VPS provider, be sure to consider our top-rated VPS host:

 - 50% off the first month with added discounts the first year

 - Real-time redundancy powered by a cloud infrastructure

 - FREE server management for patches and updates

-- FREE SSDs for 20x faster hosting
+- FREE SSDs and SSL certificate for faster, secure hosting

 - Get started on InMotion now.

 Our Experts’ GoDaddy VPS Reviews Suggest Considering Your Options

 As I gained experience and comfort with running websites, I looked to spread my wings beyond what I perceived to be GoDaddy’s beginner-friendly nest.
 I was one of the customers who left the company in the wake of controversies surrounding overly sexual advertising and the then-CEO’s killing of an elephant.
 In the years since, however, a new, tech-minded CEO has overhauled the company’s reputation and infrastructure to an impressive degree.